PatrickMartinII/Magnitude-Homology/README.md

 # Magnitude-Homology

- This is altered agemath code provided via Hepworth and Willerton in their paper "Categorifying the magnitude of a graph."
+ This is altered sagemath code provided via Hepworth and Willerton in their paper "Categorifying the magnitude of a graph."
  Changes were made to be able to compute Eulerian magnitude homology and to find the explicit generators of torsion subgroups.

  Uncomment lines 31 and 86 for Eulerian magnitude homology.